 If your child has a fever, the pediatrician will check to see if there is an infection.
 If there is no fever and this was your child's first convulsion, the doctor will try to determine other possible causes by asking if there is a

 family history of seizures or if your child has had any recent

 head injury.
-He will examine your child and also may order blood tests, pictures of the brain using
+They will examine your child and also may order blood tests, pictures of the brain using

 computed tomography (CAT scan) or

 magnetic resonance imaging (MRI), or testing with an electroencephalogram (EEG), which measures the electrical activity of the brain.
-Sometimes a spinal tap will be performed to obtain a specimen of spinal fluid that can be examined for some causes of convulsions such as meningitis, an infection of the lining of the brain.
+Sometimes a spinal tap will be performed.
+This involves examining a specimen of spinal fluid for some causes of convulsions such as meningitis, an infection of the lining of the brain.
 If no explanation or cause can be found for the seizures, the doctor may consult a

 pediatric neurologist, a pediatrician who specializes in disorders of the nervous system.

 If your child has had a febrile convulsion, some parents may try controlling the fever using